-Mr. Speaker, I recognize that the minister's department is in the process of trying to rebuild its statistics bureau here in Iqaluit, but I believe that it is very important for the government to have a clear picture of the extent to which our city's population is increasing as a result of immigration from other Nunavut communities, other Canadian provinces and territories, and other countries.
+Mr. Speaker, I recognize that the minister's department is in the process of trying to rebuild its statistics bureau here in Iqaluit, but I believe that it is very important for the government to have a clear picture of the extent to which our city's population is increasing as a result of movement from other communities, other Canadian provinces and territories, and other countries.